railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 * Customer at the port of Anvers: 2 weeks,

-* Delivery by truch from the port of Anvers to your stores: 3 days.
+* Delivery by truck from the port of Anvers to your stores: 3 days.

-You want to follow the movement of your products and encode all the documents as each move it made so that you know where your products are at any moment, and can estimate when they are likely to arrive in your stores.
+You should track the movement of your goods and enter all the documents as each move is made so that you know where your goods are at any moment, and can estimate when they are likely to arrive in your stores.
 To do this, create all the locations for the intermediate steps:

 * Shanghai Port,